 Special Assistant to the General Manager

 Jose and his wife, Zoraida, make their home in Houston and have four children: Jose Javier, Jose Cheito, Shakira and Jose Enrique.
-His son, Jose, Jr., was the first-round selection (third player overall) of the Seatle Mariners in the 1995 June free agent draft.
+His son, Jose Jr., was the first-round selection (third player overall) of the Seattle Mariners in the 1995 June free agent draft.
 Jose Jr. graduated from Bellaire (TX) High School and attended Rice University.
 He led Bellaire to the number one national ranking by USA Today and was a finalist for the Golden Spikes Award while at Rice.
-Jose Enrique, also a former Bellaire and Rice standout, helped the Owls to the 2003 College World Series.

 |< Close Window >||< Print >|